By Lauren O. Kidd

 “You have a lot to be proud of,” Brush told the Sabas.

+Wake and funeral arrangements have not been finalized.
+The burial will be in Moravian Cemetery on Staten Island, the family said.
 Maj.
 Gen. Jim Simmons, deputy commander for support, Multi-National Corps-Iraq, told Stars and Stripes that the recent crashes of helicopters were the result of a mix of mechanical problems and enemy gunfire and did not signal a need to limit helicopter flights in Iraq.

 Simmons said, however, it did not appear that the helicopter that Saba was on was struck by a shoulder-fired missile.